 First, you need to think about how you will contact your employees and how will you send them relevant paperwork.
 Do you have their home email addresses (if they no longer have access to office email or never had it), do you have a home/mobile telephone number, and do you know if the employees have access to a computer?

 For people without access to a computer, you could post or courier documents.
 If individuals will be reading emailed documents on a smartphone, consider formatting issues and what type of document to send.

-If you propose to carry out the individual consultation meetings by video conferencing, check the employee (and, if applicable, their representative) will have access to a computer or smartphone.
+If you propose to carry out the individual consultation meetings by video conferencing, check the employee (and, if applicable, any person accompanying them) will have access to a computer or smartphone.
 Alternatively, you can consult by conference call, but bear in mind that it will be harder to see how people are reacting to the news.
 If someone is on flexible furlough and in the workplace for some of the time, consider whether some or all of the consultation can happen face-to-face (with appropriate social distancing) on days they are working.

 It is a common practice to allow the employee to be accompanied at redundancy consultation meetings (and any appeal meeting) by a colleague or trade union representative, although this is not a statutory right.
 The furlough guidance for employers has confirmed that acting as an employee representative does not amount to “work”, so colleagues who are furloughed could still act as a companion without risking the furlough grant.

 Although you are under no legal obligation to allow the employee to be accompanied by a friend or a family member, this may be allowed under your own policies and procedures or as a discretionary measure in these unusual circumstances.
 Check the wording of any redundancy policy for any such provisions.
 In practice, it will be difficult for you to ensure nobody else is present in the room while holding the meeting remotely (especially if this is by phone rather than videoconference) – so it might be sensible to allow a friend or family member to accompany the employee.